Carnival Cruise Line out of New Orleans sails on a wave of record sales, the cruise operator plans to greet 3 millionth guest in 2016.

 ➡ 2 New Advanced Costa Cruise Ships on Order – Cutting Edge Technology on the Horizon

-➡ Carnival Victory’s Southern Caribbean Cruises from San Juan Offers Unbelievable Vacations in 2016
+➡ Carnival Victory’s Southern Caribbean Cruises from San Juan Offers Unbelievable Vacations

 ➡ Newly Renovated Carnival Pride Sets Sail From Helen Delich Bentley Port of Baltimore Again